alces-software/symphony-directory/bin/cloud/manualdeploynotes.md

   * `ClusterName` - enter your desired cluster name
   * `ComputeType` - select an instance type to use for all deployed instances
   * `FlightCustomBucket` - optionally use a custom Customizer bucket
-  * `FlightCustomProfiles` - enter `node mounts` to enable automatic IPA enrolment, as well as automatically mounting any available storage mounts from the storage appliance
+  * `FlightCustomProfiles` - enter `node mounts` to enable automatic IPA enrolment, as well as automatically mounting any available storage mounts from the storage appliance.
+If the storage appliance was not deployed, simply enter `node` in the `FlightCustomProfiles` parameter field
   * `KeyPair` - select your keypair, used to access the instance as the `alces` user
   * `NetworkCIDR` - enter a network CIDR used for external SSH access to the appliance
   * `PrivateVPC` - select the VPC created by your infrastructure template